Slugs in Your Garden

 A Little Slug Humor...

-A guy was sitting at home watching a football game on TV.
-His doorbell rang.
+A guy was sitting at home watching TV when his doorbell rang.
 He opened the door to see a garden slug sitting there.
 "Stupid slug!" he shouted, and kicked it as hard as he could.
 The slug flew off the porch and landed in the yard.
-Satisfied, the guy went back to watching his game.
+Satisfied, the guy went back to watching TV.

-Two years passed.
-One day the guy was watching football again, and again the doorbell rang.
+Three weeks passed, and the guy was watching TV again, and again the doorbell rang.
 He got up, answered the door, and there was the slug again.
-The slug looked up at the guy and said, "What was that for?"
+The slug looked up at the guy and said: "What was that for?"

 This method is a little similar to the shelter trap.
 Assuming you like and eat grapefruit, have a few for breakfast.
 Then take the scooped-out halves and place them upside-down around your infested garden beds.
 Slugs like grapefruit, and will congregate inside the overturned half.
 In the morning, pick up the little slug huts and move everyone far from your plants.